richardvenneman/appsignal-docs/source/elixir/integrations/phoenix.html.md

 )
 ```

+-> **Note**: If you're running an umbrella app, the first argument for
+`attach` needs to be an unique name withing the umbrella app.

 On Ecto 2, add the `Appsignal.Ecto` module to your Repo's logger configuration instead.
 The `Ecto.LogEntry` logger is the default logger for Ecto and needs to be set as well to keep the original Ecto logger behavior intact.

 ```elixir